 - Average Daily Active Users (DAU): 39.6 Million (Sep 2018)

 - With an average no. of daily video view: 1.18B video views

 - An Average Visit Duration: 4 minutes 7 seconds (Dec 2018)

 Youku is often called the Youtube of China.
-Yes, as Youtube, it’s a video hosting service.
-In China, Youku is one of the most important online video and streaming service platform.
+Yes, like Youtube, it’s a video hosting service.
+In China, Youku is one of the most important online video and streaming service platforms.

 The unique point of Youku is that it offers long-form videos.

-Despite the emergence of short video and live-streaming platforms, longer videos are still preferred when users want to gain deeper knowledge, learn about a topic or watch news.
+Despite the emergence of short video and live-streaming platforms, longer videos are still preferred when users want to gain deeper knowledge, learn about a topic, or watch the news.

 Golden rules of doing social media marketing in China